 The seasonal fruit and veg boxes* from Riverford make seasonal eating even easier, with familiar favourites and more exotic varieties delivered to your doorstep every week.

 Here is my pick of this season’s vegan ingredients.
 I use Eat the Seasons for all my seasonal lists (non-vegan website).

-Apples, clementines, kiwi fruit, lemons, oranges, passionfruit, pears, pineapple, pomegranate, rhubarb, satsumas and tangerines.
+Apples, blood oranges, clementines, kiwi fruit, lemons, oranges, passionfruit, pears, pineapple, pomegranate, rhubarb, satsumas and tangerines.

 Almonds, brazil nuts, and walnuts.

-- These baked beetroot falafels from Lazy Cat Kitchen look like the perfect batch cooking recipe for me.
-Beetroot has something of a love/hate relationship in our house – I love it, the kids hate it and Ian’s on the fence.
+These baked beetroot falafels from Lazy Cat Kitchen look like the perfect batch cooking recipe for me.
+Beetroot has something of a love/hate relationship in our house – I love it, the kids hate it.
 There are definitely ways this recipe could be made easier (something for me to tinker with no doubt).

 Parsnips bring an earthy flavour to my vegan haggis loaf.
 Serve with boiled potatoes, a heap of kale and generous lashings of your favourite gravy.
 Perfect for Burns Night!